 }

-// Calculate the direction vector to move toward the click
+// Calculate the direction vector from current to target position

 move = clickPos - transform.position;